proto-aiken-13/tp/docs/UserGuide.md

 **Q**: I can enter two students with the same telegram handle or same phone number (or something similar).
 Why is this allowed?<br>
 **A**: npc_track allows this, much like a normal contacts application in your phone.
 We do not enforce too many checks as we want to enable our users to use our app how they like, and support various unforeseen scenarios.

+**Q**: I am a recitation tutor and/or a professor.
+Can this application extend to my lessons?</br>
+**A**: npc_track is primarily designed for teaching assistants, but it can also be scalable towards **recitation-sized** classes.
+It cannot track student participations or attendance for lecture-sized classes, however.